This is a documentation for Board Game Arena: play board games online !

 • With "position: relative" on board, we ensure square elements are positioned relatively to board.

 • background-color: red; is used for testing.
 This allows us to see the invisible elements.
-(You could instead do something like border: 1px solid orange;. have fun and be creative)
+(You could instead do something like outline: 2px solid orange; have fun and be creative)

 Let's refresh and check our (beautiful) squares: